 Highlights of the collection include obsidian tools, ancient pottery, sculptures, and a replica of the famous Venus de Milo statue, originally discovered on the island.

-Knowledgeable staff and well-designed exhibits provide context and insight into the island’s fascinating history, making the museum a valuable stop for both first-time visitors and those already familiar with Greek antiquity.
+I found that the staff was knowledgeable staff and the exhibits provided context and insight into the island’s fascinating history, making the museum a valuable stop for both first-time visitors and those already familiar with Greek antiquity.

 A visit to the Archaeological Museum offers a glimpse into the heritage of Milos.
 Get a deeper understanding of the island’s unique place in the tapestry of Greek civilization.